HIV and Specific Populations

 • What factors put gay and bisexual men at risk for HIV infection?

-Other factors may also put gay and bisexual men at risk for HIV infection:
+Factors that put gay and bisexual men at risk for HIV infection:

 • Homophobia, stigma, and discrimination.
 Negative attitudes about homosexuality may discourage gay and bisexual men from getting tested for HIV and finding health care to prevent and treat HIV.